 Happy Valentine’s Day!
 My goodness, I have never spent so much on flowers before.
-Dynamic pricing indeed.
+Dynamic pricing, indeed.

-As awkward as it is for me to write this post, I’m going to try to give my opinion on relationships and marriage from a metaphysics angle so that it gives everyone something to think about, or at least some assurance when it comes to matters of the heart.
+As awkward as it is for me to write this post, I’m going to try to give my opinion on relationships and marriage from a metaphysics angle so that it gives everyone something to think about or at least some assurance when it comes to matters of the heart.
 I don’t want anyone to start thinking I am some relationship guru or see me as a licensed professional who is trained to give relationship advice.
-Whatever I share here is really just my personal opinion and some of the lessons I’ve learned over the course of my life, and of course, my explanation on how Chinese metaphysics comes into the picture and manifests in real life.
-Do not take this as advice that you have to follow and just take it as another perspective to consider.
+Whatever I share here is really just my personal opinion and some of the lessons I’ve learned over the course of my life, and of course, my explanation of how Chinese metaphysics comes into the picture and manifests in real life.
+Do not take this as advice that you have to follow just take it as another perspective to consider.